 UC Berkeley subscribes to the Nielsen marketing data from Marketing Data Center at Chicago Booth.
 The James M. Kilts Center for Marketing at Chicago Booth and the Nielsen Company have partnered to make two consumer marketing datasets available to US-based academic researchers.

-The Consumer Panel Data include longitudinal data beginning in 2004 with annual updates.
+The consumer Panel Data include longitudinal data beginning in 2004 with annual updates.
 These data track a panel of 40,000–60,000 US households and their purchases of fast-moving consumer goods from a wide range of retail outlets across all US markets.
 Learn more.

-UCB's campus agreement has the following restrictions:
+PLEASE NOTE: The UC Berkeley campus agreement includes the following restrictions:

 To request access to the Nielsen data at the Kilts Center for Marketing, please complete the online code request form below.
 After the administrator approves your request for a code, you will receive an email with your registration code and instructions for how to complete the process.
 The Kilts Center will review your project(s) and send you a final activation email along with steps for how to access the data.
 If you are a PhD student your advisor will be required to take action before you can be activated.